evotions/KeyboardEmu-for-BBC-Microbit/README.md

 **Python 3.6 or newer** is required.
 Most modern systems have this already installed.

-**micro:bit v2** connected via USB cable.
-Version 1 micro:bits also work but v2 is recommended for better performance.
+**BBC micro:bit** (v1 or v2) connected via USB cable.
+Both versions work, but v2 is recommended for better performance.

-**Serial HID MakeCode Extension** must be added to your MakeCode project.
+**Keyboard Emu MakeCode Extension** must be added to your MakeCode project.
 Search for this repository URL in MakeCode extensions.

 **Administrator privileges** are needed for the script to control keyboard and mouse input.
 On Windows run Command Prompt as Administrator, on macOS grant Accessibility permissions in System Preferences, and on Linux add your user to the dialout group.